sakaridis/fog_simulation-SFSU_synthetic/README.md

 ### Beyond the demo: running fog simulation to generate Foggy Cityscapes

 The *Foggy Cityscapes* dataset is directly available for download at our dedicated [website][project_page] and at the [Cityscapes website][cityscapes].
 However, for completeness we include in this repository some example code which can serve as a basis for users to reproduce the full-scale fog simulation experiments on Cityscapes for generating *Foggy Cityscapes*.
-Prior to running these experiments, the [basic installation](#installation-for-running-the-demo) has to be performed and a list of Cityscapes packages has to be downloaded.
+Prior to running these experiments, the [basic installation](#installation-for-running-the-demo) must be performed and a list of Cityscapes packages must be downloaded.

 1. Download from the [Cityscapes website](https://www.cityscapes-dataset.com/downloads/) the following packages:
    - `leftImg8bit_trainvaltest.zip`